-Trump Addresses U.N.
-General Assembly For The First Time
+Trump to U.N.: North Korea's 'Rocket Man' Kim Jong Un On A Suicide Mission

-President Trump delivered a stern warning to North Korea and its outlaw nuclear program as he addressed the United Nations General Assembly this morning.
+President Trump delivered a stern warning to North Korea and its outlaw nuclear program as he addressed the United Nations General Assembly Tuesday.

 "The United States has great strength and patience," Trump said.
 "But if it is forced to defend itself or its allies, we will have no choice but to totally destroy North Korea."